HijoBejuco/dynamical-systems-modeling/README.md

 * [Feldman, D. P. (2012).
 Chaos and fractals: an elementary introduction.
 Oxford University Press.](https://dpfeldman.github.io/Chaos/index.html)

 ## Differential equations

+### One dimensional differential equations

+### Two dimensional differential equations

+The model we are going to study to exemplify the two dim. dif. eq. is the **Lotka-Volterra** model.

 ### Computational solutions